vchoo/vchoo.github.io/README.md

 # Exploratory Data Analysis

 Done!
 Now we have a large database of foods.
 But how do we know if the database is complete enough?
-Let's do a preliminary test how many foods FlavorDB knows.
+Let's do a preliminary test on how many foods FlavorDB knows.

 ```python